-Penman-Aguilar A, Hall J, Artz L, Crawford MA, Peacock N, van Olphen J, Parker L, Macaluso M. Presenting the female condom to men: a dyadic analysis of effect of the woman's approach.
-Women & Health 2002: 35(1): 37-51.
+Penman-Aguilar A, Hall J, Artz L, Crawford MA, Peacock N, van Olphen J, Parker L, Macaluso M. Presenting the female condom to men: A dyadic analysis of effect of the woman's approach.
+Women & Health 2002; 35(1): 37-51.

 Although male partner resistance to female condom use has been reported, little is understood about circumstances under which partners will agree to female condom use.
 This study documents the experiences of couples who have worked together to achieve female condom use.
 As part of a prospective female condom efficacy study, female participants (age 18-34) received a behavioral intervention and an assortment of take-home items.
 Selected women and their partners were recruited for a qualitative interview focusing on their experience with the female condom.
 Interviews were transcribed, double-coded, and verified using a standard retrieval coding system.
-Twenty-six pairs of linked interviews were analyzed dyadically: 9 couples who used the female condom "consistently," 12 "experimenters," and 5 "non-users."
-Women who successfully promoted the female condom to their partners used multiple presentation strategies.
+Twenty-six pairs of linked interviews were analyzed dyadically: 9 couples who used the female condom to their partners used multiple presentation strategies.
 Initial male partner reaction did not predict continued use beyond the first trial.
 In conclusion, employment of multiple strategies facilitates successful introduction of the female condom into a sexual partnership.

-Sehonou J, Gresenguet G, Tokunaga M, Keou FX, Favier C. Acceptability of the female condom in Bangui, Central African Republic: results from a prospective study [letter].
+Sehonou J, Gresenguet G, Tokunaga M, Keou FX, Favier C. Acceptability of the female condom in Bangui, Central African Republic: Results from a prospective study [letter].
 International Journal of STD and AIDS 2002; 13(9): 649-651.